mlswg/mls-architecture/draft-ietf-mls-architecture.md

 it is better for this material to be regularly refreshed so that each sender can use a new key.

-## Step 3: Adding Bob go the Group
+## Step 3: Adding Bob to the Group

 When Alice wants to create a group including Bob, she first uses the DS to look up his initial keying material.
 She then generates two messages: